vidispine/hull-tutorials/dev-to/hull/04_rbac/README.md

       volumes: []
 ```

 The static name for the ServiceAccount was used.
-If you manage the ServiceAccounts outside of the Helm chart this is a typical scenario.
+If you manage ServiceAccounts outside of the particular Helm chart this is a typical scenario.

 ### Using release specific non-default ServiceAccounts

-Last case to cover is case 2.
+Last case to cover is case 2 where you may want to create one or more ServiceAccounts with the Helm chart release but intend to not use the `default` ServiceAccount anywhere.
 To emulate this, setting `hull.objects.serviceaccount.default.enabled` to `false` and creating one or more ServiceAccounts for RBAC assignment with the desired names is required.

-In terms of choosing the name for a ServiceAccount to be created and used in the pod spec there are two choices which are both coverable by HULL:
+In terms of choosing the name for a ServiceAccount to be created and used in the pod spec there are two choices which are both covered by HULL.
+You may opt for creating ServiceAccount(s) with unique names that are release associated by naming or for creating ServiceAccount(s) with the exact names you want.

 #### Specifying unique and non-default dynamic ServiceAccounts